KK Budućnost: 2011–present: Rise to regional prominence

-In the 2010–11 season, Budućnost came up short in the Turkish Airlines Euroleague Qualifying Round and the Eurocup Regular Season, but once again won the Montenegrin League and the Montenegrin Cup titles.
+In the 2010–11 season, Budućnost came up short in the Turkish Airlines Euroleague Qualifying Round and the Eurocup Regular Season, but once again won the Montenegrin League and the Montenegrin Basketball Cup titles.
 It also reached the Adriatic League Final Four, where it lost 62–58 against Partizan in the semifinals.

 Since 2011, a Montenegrin retail company VOLI has been the general sponsor of the club, with company's CEO Dragan Bokan becoming the club's president.
 In domestic competitions, Budućnost continued its dominance by capturing its 11th consecutive Montenegrin Basketball League championship in 2016–17 season.
-Except being the runner-up to KK Sutjeska in 2013 Montenegrin Basketball Cup, it clinched all trophies from 2011 to 2017.
+Except being the runner-up to KK Sutjeska in 2013 Montenegrin Cup, it clinched all trophies from 2011 to 2017.
 Also, it became a standard EuroCup participant and one of top five teams of the ABA League in period from 2011 to 2017, reaching to the semifinal for five times.

 In June 2017, Aleksandar Džikić was named as the head coach of Budućnost.
-In February 2018, Budućnost won its 5th consecutive and 11th in total Montenegrin Basketball Cup, after beating KK Mornar Bar with 87–83 in the final game.
+In February 2018, Budućnost won its 5th consecutive and 11th in total Montenegrin Cup, after beating KK Mornar Bar with 87–83 in the final game.
 In the ABA League, it secured second place of the regular season with 17–5 score.
 In the semifinal series of ABA League, it eliminated the Croatian team Cedevita with 2–1 score.
 In April 2018, Budućnost with 3–1 score won in the final series of the ABA League against the reigning champions Crvena zvezda.
 Thus, they were crowned champions of the ABA League for the first time in history and also secured a spot in 2018–19 EuroLeague, that would become its first appearance in the elite European competition after 16 seasons.
 Budućnost actually lost the Prva A Liga finals for the first time since the establishment of the league in 2007.

 In the middle of 2018–19 season, after series of bad results Budućnost sacked Džikić and named Jasmin Repeša as team's head coach.
 Also, it added several high-profile names to its roster, among whom were Goga Bitadze and Norris Cole.
 However, even with much stronger roster in second half of the season, Budućnost failed to fulfill any goals that were set at the beginning of the season.
 In 2018–19 EuroLeague, Budućnost finished in 15th place having the second-worst record of 6 wins and 24 losses.
 In the 2018–19 ABA League First Division, it failed to defend the title in repeated final series match-up of previous season, losing to Crvena zvezda with 3–2 in series.
 In the A Liga, Budućnost won back the championship.